Counseling and Student Affairs

 - CNS 637 Theories of Addictions

-- AND a Clinical Mental Health Counseling Elective selected in consultation with advisor.
+- FOUR (4) Clinical Mental Health Counseling Electives selected in consultation with advisor.

 ^CNS 596 Internship must be taken over a period of two semesters.
 Students must complete CNS 591 Practicum with a grade of B or better to be eligible to enroll in Internship.